SS10-code/HerRiseOn/README.md

 ##Empowering though Opportunity
 HerRiseOn(pronouncee Horizon), is an app that curates scholarships and job opportunities for underrepresented women in any field.
 This is inspired bu the UN's 5th Sustainable Development Goal

-##Features
+## Features
--Lift of scholarships and jobs for underrepresented women -Filter options based on Money and Field
+- Lift of scholarships and jobs for underrepresented women
+- Filter options based on Money and Field
--Navigation Sidebar
+- Navigation Sidebar

-##Inspiration
+## Inspiration
 This is inspired bu the UN's 5th Sustainable Development Goal, which is to reduce barriers for women in their career opportunities.

-##How It Works
+## How It Works
 HerRiseOn Uses a Python-based data-collector to gather real opportunities from public websites.
 The interface is built with Streamlit, making the front-end intuitive and simple

-##How To Use
+## How To Use
 1. Clone this repository
 2. In the checker_for_jobs.py and checker_for_scholarships.py replace the url with the url for the wanted site.
 3. Install Dependencies with pip streamlit selenium beautifulsoup4 requests